-In January, a family friend volunteered to lead a girls' group, and both she and I went to speak to a group on campus.
+In January, a family friend volunteered to lead a girls' group, and both she and I went to speak to a group on campus to tell them about Cru.
 Out of the 90 students there, 50 filled out a comment card stating that they would be interested in being a part of the guys' or girls' Bible study.
 From there, we officially launched the girls' Bible study group, and our guys' small group gained a few more consistent attendees.
+This was our official Cru OKC launch!"

 Following our launch, we selected a group of about 10 guys and girls who were excited about making a difference on their campus to be our student leadership team.
 To promote the goal of a student-led ministry, they were the ones who planned our monthly outreaches called Big Mondays, to which they would invite as many fellow students as they could to a night of food, fun, and Jesus.
 A few months later in April, we hosted our first Big Monday where 33 students showed up, and at the end of the night 9 of them indicated they made the decision to accept Christ into their lives!
-As our ministry continued to grow through small groups and monthly outreaches, our next step was to take a group of students to our summer conference."
+As our ministry continued to grow through small groups and monthly outreaches, our next step was to take a group of students to the Getaway Summer Conference."